 It is 3.3km (2 miles) long and should take about an hour and a half to complete.

 Seven Hanging Valleys Trail

-The Seven Hanging Valleys walk is 7.4-miles (almost 12 kilometers) one of the most popular hikes in the Algarve.
+The Seven Hanging Valleys walk is 7.4 miles (almost 12 kilometers) one of the most popular hikes in the Algarve.
 Try to start your hike early in the morning to beat the crowds and enjoy the stunning coastline all to yourself.
-You can do this hike many different ways but it is an out and back trail.
+You can do this hike many different ways but it is an out-and-back trail.

 To get to the Seven hanging Valley trail you need to start at Praia da Marinha and it ends at Praia do Vale.
 The address to Praia da Marinha 8400 Lagoa, Portugal.
 There is plenty of parking so no need to worry about that.
 You can expect to see the jaw-dropping vibrant orange, yellow and white cliffs and the see-through turquoise blue water on this wonderful and easy cliff walk.
 Plan for the Seven Hanging Valley Trail to take about 4 hours total to complete.

 This is the Bengali Caves hike, but you can not get down to the cave from the trail.
-You can take a SUP paddleboard cruise with a guide, or by yourself if you are a talented SUP rider.
+You can take a SUP paddleboard cruise with a guide, or by yourself, if you are a talented SUP rider.
 There are boat cruises that will take you out on a day trip and make a stop at the caves, or if you are a strong swimmer and the water is warm enough you can also swim there.
-Although, it is not recommended to so by the locals.
+Although, it is not recommended to do so by the locals.

 Rocha da Pena Hiking Trail